openpnp/openpnp/Setup-and-Calibration:-Feeders.md

 * **ReferenceLeverFeeder**: A feeder where a lever is pushed by an Actuator, typically the head, to advance the tape.
 All part pitches are supported with multiple lever presses as required.

-* **ReferencePushPullFeeder**: A feeder where a more elaborate pushing/pulling motion can be actuated by an Actuator to advance the tape, independent of the pick motion.
-Supports 2mm pitch tapes (e.g. 0402/0201 parts) where the tape is only advanced on every second feed.
-Supports OCR part label recognition.
-Optimizing vision calibration.
-Elaborate auto-learning, one-click auto-setup, OCR based feeder row discovery.
+* **ReferencePushPullFeeder**: A feeder where an elaborate motion can be used to advance the tape mechanically.
+Any feeder requiring any type of mechanical actuation (lever, knob, push, drag, etc. pp.) is supported.
+The motion can be independent of the pick motion and it can perform a "hook and pull" articulation, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
+The feeder features OCR part label recognition, optimized vision calibration, elaborate auto-learning, one-click auto-setup, OCR based feeder row discovery and more.

   See [[ReferencePushPullFeeder]]'s page for more information and help.